Larnaca with sandy beaches is a popular tourist destinations in Cyprus

 Over three million travelers and tourists annually enter Cyprus from Larnaca Airport, Port and the Marina.
 All of them looking forward to enjoy the beautiful beaches and the sunshine of the island.

 Larnaca being in the center of the country is the ideal base for exploring the rest of Cyprus.
-Its international airport lies a few kilometers from the center of the town and still the town is completely outside the cone of landing and departing aircraft.
+International airport lies a few kilometers from the center of the town.
+However the town is still completely outside the cone of landing and departing aircraft.

-The town is large enough to give everything one may need but still is not overcrowded especially at its beautiful beaches which extend for 25 kilometers.
+The town is large enough to give everything one may need.
+There are beautiful beaches extending for 25 kilometers.
 Summer sports, sea activities and cruises are readily available.
 The shops are well stocked, and medical care is excellent.

 Hala Sultan Tekke is the fourth most important Muslim place of pilgrimage on the planet and is found here on the shore of Larnaca salt lake.